peace-and-harmony/image-matting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-(larger figure)
 Image matting is the research area that algorithms can accurately extract the foreground object of the corresponding photos or videos.
 The following figure illustrates one sample inference.
-The predicted alpha matte (right) can further used for extracting the foreground (middle) from the original image(left).
+The predicted alpha matte(middle) can further used for extracting the foreground object(left) from the original image(right).

 <figure align="center">
   <img src="images/image_matting.png">
   <figcaption>Figure 1.
-Illustration of a sample inference.</figcaption>
+Illustration of image matting.</figcaption>
 </figure>

 Based on the extracted foreground objects, many interesting tasks can be further achieved.
-For example, using a specific recommender algorithm, it is plausible to match a dress with a hat, shoes and even accessories based on some customized requests.
+For example, using a specific recommendation system, it is plausible to match a dress with a hat, shoes and even accessories based on some customized requests.
+This project focused on the image matting procedure.
  <!-- For more information, please check [MODNet](https://github.com/ZHKKKe/MODNet) -->

 ### Built With